EclipsingLines/trackjammer-user-manual/getting-started/index.md

 - **Launchpad Mini MK3**: Budget-friendly, full compatibility
 - **Launchpad X**: Premium option with additional features and better build quality
+- **Launchpad MK2 MK1**: Both are supported but present a limited pad color palette that might make performance chalenging.
+- **Launchpad Pro**: Is supported but the additional button currently don't offer any extra functionality.
+Support for these will be added in a later update.
-- **Other Controllers**: Limited functionality, software-only mode available
+- **Other Controllers**: These are not supported at the moment.

 ### "Do I need external sound sources?"

 The sequencer generates MIDI data only.
 You'll need:

 - Hardware synthesizer, drum machine, or sampler
-- Software DAW or virtual instruments
+- Software DAW or virtual instruments (Windows currently does not support native virtual MIDI ports for cross aplication communicatio.
+Use a third party option like [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html))
 - MIDI-to-audio conversion device

 ### "Can I use it without a Launchpad?"

 Yes, but with limited functionality.
 The software interface provides all features, but the Launchpad integration is central to the intended workflow.

+Other grid controllers might be implemented in the future.

 ## Next Steps